-This course focuses on the archaeology of complex urban societies across the globe.
-After a general introduction on the archaeology of complex societies and urbanisation, lecturers will present a series of regional case studies on
+This course focuses on the archaeology of early urban societies across the globe.
+After a general introduction on the archaeology of early cities and states the lecturers will present a series of regional case studies on

-We will tackle a number of themes in these sessions, including the emergence of social inequality, class society, and cities, the development of complex economies and long distance trade, and the transformation of cult and religion.
+We will tackle a number of themes in these sessions, including the emergence of social inequality, class society, cities and states, the development of complex economies and long-distance trade, and the transformation of ritual practices and religion.

-In this course we will discuss conceptual frameworks and theories, and present a number of important datasets through a series of case studies from West Asia, the Mediterranean, and the Americas.
+In this course we will discuss conceptual frameworks and theories, and present a number of important datasets through a series of case studies.

 The topics and their regional case studies are introduced in 2-hour lectures.
 Subsequently students study reading materials.
 Mini multiple choice wrap-ups will be provided on Brightspace after every class.

-Gain insight into models and theories applied by archaeologists when investigating processes of urbanisation and state formation;
+Gain insight into models and theories applied by archaeologists when investigating complex societies and processes of urbanisation;

-Gain insight into the emergence of social inequality;
+Gain insight into the emergence of diverse social and political arrangements;

-Gain insight into the development of economies and trade;
+Gain insight into the development of economic and administrative systems;

-Gain insight into the ritual practices and religion in urban societies;
+Gain insight into the ritual practices and religion of the first cities and states;

-Ability to critically evaluate theories on the development of cities and states against archaeological datasets on a general level.
+Ability to critically evaluate theories on the development of the first cities, early state formation, and the diversity of human societies against archaeological datasets on a general level.

 Course schedule details can be found in MyTimetable.